 Governor’s Reasons to Ban the Death Penalty

 California Governor Newsom states the outdated death penalty discriminates against defendants with mental illness, of low socioeconomic class and minorities.
-In addition, the program costs billions of dollars of tax payer money to operate.
-Most of all the the death penalty is permanent, while our justice system is flawed and far short of being perfect.
-In California alone a defendant was found to be innocent last year after 25 years on death row.
+In addition, the death penalty costs millions in tax payer dollars.
+The justice system which is responsible for implementing the death penalty is flawed and far short of being perfect.
+In California, a defendant was found to be innocent last year after 25 years on death row.

 ArborYpsi Law Take Aways